Q: What is Amazon Systems Manager?

 Q: Can I check the status of a running command?

 Run Command provides the status of a command for each instance it is running on.
-All of this can be retrieved from the AWS CLI, SDK, or the EC2 Management Console.
+All of this can be retrieved from the Amazon CLI, SDK, or the EC2 Management Console.

 Q: What is State Manager?